-The following dashboard uses colours - green, yellow, orange and red - to help you measure your stress level, as well as provides some coping strategies.
-For example, under Orange, moderate insomnia and a constant focus on problems and anger, can lead to injury and/or burnout.
-On any given day, depending on your circumstances, your stress level may escalate; it is important to know when you need help, or if you feel someone around you needs help, and act upon it.
+The following dashboard uses colours - green, yellow, orange and red - to help you me as provides some coping strategies.
+For example, under Orange, moderate insomnia and a and anger, can lead to injury and/or burnout.
+On any given day, depending on your circun escalate; it is important to know when you need help, or if you feel someone around you r

-My dashb oard your internal dashboard, do ant when dealing with stress.
-When you look at you see all green lights?
-Are there any red lights d and stress?
-Let's all take care of ourselves so we enjoy most.
+My dashboard By Dr. Georges Sabongui © 2018 Balance is extremely important when dealing with stress.
+When you look at your internal dashboard, do you see all green lights?
+Are there any red lights tipping you toward overload and stress?
+Let's all take care of ourselves so we can continue to do what we enjoy most.
 Green Healthy Optimal Yellow Reacting Stress Orange Injured Burnout Red Illness Depression Mental illness Physical Good sleep Good appetite, want to eat healthy Want to take care of physical health Rarely or never sick Mild insomnia Tired Attracted to junk food often Unmotivated to exercise Trouble relaxing without a drink Moderate insomnia Exhausted Binge eating Drinking too much alcohol or using drugs to relax Various aches and pains Constantly sleeping or periods of no sleep at all Constant aching in body Immune compromised: always sick Trouble getting off the couch or getting out of bed Only moments of relief come from excessive drinking or drugs, or over-the-counter medication Mental Mentally clear Focused Good concentration Creative problem-solving Sees solutions Easily distracted Excessive worry Procrastination Avoidance Sees obstacles Chronically preoccupied Inability to concentrate Impaired decision-making Memory loss Constant focus on problems Always negative Impaired judgment Paralyzed decision-making Suicidal thoughts or actions If you're having suicidal thoughts, seek help immediately and call 911.
-Emotional Motivated Excited Good social network Irritability Loss of sense of humour Discouraged Impulsive Seeing people is a chore Anger Anxiety Low mood Overwhelmed Avoiding social situations Apathy Hopelessness or helplessness Out of control: explosive-implosive, holding it all in Feeling like a burden Isolating yourself from friends, family, and your community Strategies Self care: physical, mental and emotional Serotonin boost Take a work break or vacation Reaching out to friends and family Doing something to relax Seeing your family doctor Peer support, assistance programs, mental health first aid Professional or clinical support: doctor, psychologist © Dr. Georges Sabongui 2018.
-All r ights reserved.
+Emotional Motivated Excited Good social network Irritability Loss of sense of humour Discouraged Impulsive Seeing people is a chore Anger Anxiety Low mood Overwhelmed Avoiding social situations Apathy Hopelessness or helplessness Out of control: explosive-implosive, holding it all in Feeling like a burden Isolating yourself from friends, family, and your community Strategies Self care: physical, mental and emotional Serotonin boost Take a work break or vacation Reaching out to friends and family Doing something to relax Seeing your family doctor Peer support, assistance programs, mental health first aid © Dr. Georges Sabongui 2018.
+All ri Professional or clinical support: doctor, psychologist ghts reserved.